Refuge: Grandparents Rescue Grandkids from Heroin Crisis – Local Kinship caregivers share their stories in King 5 interview.

 The Kinship Navigator is available to guide a Kinship Caregiver through services by providing information, assistance and referrals for: financial support, housing, medical, dental, counseling, legal options, support groups, parent education and advocacy.

 Additional emergency support is available for unexpected bills such as food, clothing, transportation, school supplies, youth activities, band instruments, beds, household supplies and utilities.
-For more information regarding Kinship Navigator, click here.
+For more information regarding Kinship Navigator services, click here.

 The King County Kinship Collaboration is a diverse community of relatives who are raising relatives and public and private social service providers from across the county.
 We have come together to provide a comprehensive and coordinated set of services, advocacy and community education to support the needs and interests of kinship families.
 Click here to learn more about the King County Kinship Collaboration.